GhostPack/ForgeCert/README.md

 See `PREVENT1`, `DETECT3`, and `DETECT5` in our [whitepaper](https://specterops.io/assets/resources/Certified_Pre-Owned.pdf) for prevention and detection guidance.

+[Fabian Bader](https://twitter.com/fabian_bader) published a [great post on how to mitigate many uses of "Golden Certificates"](https://cloudbrothers.info/en/golden-certificate-ocsp/) through OSCP tweaks.
+Note thought that in the **Final Thoughts** section he mentions `This method is not bulletproof at all.
+Since the attacker is in charge of the certificate creation process, she could just change the serial number to a valid one.` This was implemented in [his PR](https://github.com/GhostPack/ForgeCert/commit/a202e03d7cee48413514c8659ad042a7f546d94b), though remember that by default the serial number will be randomized, meaning the OSCP prevention should work in many cases and is worth implementing in our opinion.

 We believe there may opportunities to build Yara/other detection rules for types of forged certificates this project produces - if any defensive researchers find a good way to signature these files, please let us know and we will update the Yara rules/defensive guidance here.